An essential guide to building an emergency fund

 - Bank or credit union account — If you have an account with a bank or credit union—generally considered one of the safest places to put your money—it might make sense to have a dedicated account where you can keep and maintain these funds.

 - Prepaid card — A prepaid card is a card that you can load money onto.
 It’s not connected with a bank or credit union, and you can only spend the amount that’s on your card.

 - Cash — Another option is keeping money on hand for emergencies, either in your home or with a trusted family member or friend.
 Keep in mind that cash can be stolen, lost, or destroyed.

 Set some guidelines for yourself on what constitutes an emergency or unplanned expense.
 Not every unexpected expense is a dire emergency but try to stay consistent.
 Even if it’s not a trip to the emergency room, you may need it to pay for a medical bill that wasn’t covered by insurance.

-Having an emergency fund can help you avoid relying on other forms of credit or loans that can turn into debt.
+Having a reserve fund for financial shocks can help you avoid relying on other forms of credit or loans that can turn into debt.
 If you use a credit card or take out a loan to pay for these expenses, your one-time emergency expense may grow significantly larger than your original bill because of interest and fees.

 However, don’t be afraid to use it if you need it.
 If you spend down what’s in your emergency savings, just work to build it up again.
 Practicing your savings skills over time will make this easier.